 Here we see Abram and his nephew Lot traveling together, with all their goods.
 They came upon the plain of Jordan.
 They had to come to an agreement to see who would settle where.
 Abram was the oldest and had the right to make the first choice.
-In this instance, Abram set an example of how to respond to a family situation.
+In this instance, Abram set an example in how to respond with a family situation.
 So, to keep from a possible family argument, he gave Lot the first choice.
 He let Lot have the best option, although it implied not getting what he wanted.
 Abram put family harmony before his own wants.
 Sometimes we may need to act in this way to keep the peace.

-Abram and Lot’s herdsmen could have worked together.
+Abram and Lot’s herders could have worked together.
 They were surrounded by people that were not so friendly, downright hostile.
 But what did they do?
 They let trivial issues come between them.
 It is ironic how similar situations occur today.
 Christians will argue and bicker amongst themselves, and all the while the devil is working all around them, stirring up the embers.

 We should look deeper than what is on the surface.

 Lot saw only the material attraction.
 He looked at the immediate and alternate attraction.
 Lot saw only himself and his selfish interests.
 He put himself before others.
 Greed and covetousness were his motivating factors.

 We should look at what we fail to see.

 Lot looked toward Sodom (see verse 10).
 He pitched his tent toward Sodom (see verse 12).
 He failed to see the sinfulness of Sodom (see verse 13).
 He failed to see the downward pull of sin, and then he lived in Sodom (see chapter 14).